 Inspired by Giovanni Bellini’s The Feast of the Gods, Lorenza De’ Medici created this menu forth Artist’s Table (1995).
 De Medici promises foods are full of the flavor of the Renaissance.
 Passes for modern taste.
 But it’s difficult to imagine Bellini or his patrons Alfonso d’Este, the Duke to Ferrara and his wife Lucrezia Borgia Borgia dinning on Spuma di Tonno their Alabaster Chamber, a room dedicated to sensuality, drinking, and otherworldly delights.

 Wild Boar in Sweet and Sour Chocolate Sauce/Cinghiale in Dolceforte

 Featured Image: Giovanni Bellini.
 The Feast of the Gods (1514/29), oil on canvas.
 Widener Collection.
 Courtesy National Gallery of Art, Washington, D.C.
 The painting was revised by Dosso Dossi (1516) and Titian (15290), each of who added symbolic details identifying the guests.

-See: Carol Eron, ed.
-The Artist’s Table: A Cookbook by Master Chefs Inspired by Paintings in the National Galley of Art (CollinsPublishers: San Francisco, 1995)
+See Carol Eron, ed.
+The Artist’s Table: A Cookbook by Master Chefs Inspired by Paintings in the National Gallery of Art (CollinsPublishers: San Francisco, 1995)